Tim Ward (gridiron football)

-Tim Ward (born August 11, 1997) is an American football outside linebacker for the Houston Roughnecks of the XFL.
+Tim Ward (born August 11, 1997) is an American professional football linebacker.
 He played college football for Old Dominion.

 College career

 Ward was a member of the Old Dominion Monarchs for four seasons.
 He finished his collegiate career with 125 tackles, 30.5 tackles for loss, 14 sacks and eight passes broken up in 47 games played.

 Professional career

 Kansas City Chiefs

 Ward was signed by the Kansas City Chiefs as an undrafted free agent on May 3, 2019.
 He spent his rookie season on the non-football injury list.
 Ward was cut at the end of training camp in 2020, but was re-signed to the Chiefs' practice squad shortly afterwards.
 He was signed to Kansas City's active roster on November 12, 2020.
 Ward made his NFL debut in Week 17 of the 2020 season against the Los Angeles Chargers, starting the game and finishing with five tackles, including his first career sack, in a 21–38 loss.
 He was waived on August 31, 2021.